University Library LMU

 You will need your LMU user ID details to log in.
 These details confirm that you are an LMU student or member of staff.
 After successfully logging in you will be able to access the full-text works licensed by the Library.

-Apply for a LMU account or get support for account-related problems (in German)
+Apply for a LMU user ID or get support for account-related problems

 Login button on the Library's home page